RedisJSON/RedisJSON/README.md

 ## Acknowledgments

-RedisJSON is developed with <3 at [Redis Labs](https://redislabs.com).
+JSON is developed with <3 at [Redis Labs](https://redislabs.com).

-RedisJSON is made possible only because of the existence of this amazing open source project:
+JSON is made possible only because of the existence of this amazing open source project:

 * [redis](https://github.com/antirez/redis)

 ## License

-RedisJSON is licensed under the [Redis Source Available License 2.0 (RSALv2)](https://redis.com/legal/rsalv2-agreement) or the [Server Side Public License v1 (SSPLv1)](https://www.mongodb.com/licensing/server-side-public-license).
+Redis JSON is licensed under the [Redis Source Available License 2.0 (RSALv2)](https://redis.com/legal/rsalv2-agreement) or the [Server Side Public License v1 (SSPLv1)](https://www.mongodb.com/licensing/server-side-public-license).